ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    It is expected from separate documents to define how the group rekeying scheme indicated in the 'rekeying_scheme' parameter is used by an application profile of this specification.
 This includes defining the format of the administrative keying material to specify in 'mgt_key_material', consistently with the group rekeying scheme and the application profile in question.

+* 'control_group_uri', with value a full URI, encoded as a CBOR text string.
+The URI MUST specify addressing information intended to reach all the members in the group.
+For example, this can be a multicast IP address, optionally together with a port number (which defaults to 5683 if omitted).
+A default url-path is /ace-group/GROUPNAME, although implementations can use different ones instead.
+The URI MUST NOT have url-path ace-group/GROUPNAME/node.

+   If 'control_group_uri' is included in the Joining Response, the Clients supporting this parameter act as CoAP servers, host a resource at this specific URI, and listen to the specified addressing information.

+   The KDC MAY use this URI to send one-to-many CoAP requests to the Client group members (acting as CoAP servers in this exchange), for example for one-to-many provisioning of new group keying material when performing a group rekeying (see {{update-keys}}), or to inform the Clients of their removal from the group {{sec-node-removal}}.

+   In particular, this resource is intended for communications concerning exclusively the group whose group name GROUPNAME is specified in the 'scope' parameter.
+If the KDC does not implement mechanisms using this resource for that group, it can ignore this parameter.
+Other additional functionalities of this resource MAY be defined in application profiles of this specifications (OPT14).

 If the Joining Response includes the 'kdc_cred_verify' parameter, the Client verifies the conveyed PoP evidence and considers the group joining unsuccessful in case of failed verification.
 Application profiles of this specification MUST specify the exact approaches used by the Client to verify the PoP evidence in 'kdc_cred_verify', and MUST specify which of those approaches is used in which case (REQ30).

 Specific application profiles that build on this document MUST specify the communication protocol that members of the group use to communicate with each other (REQ13) and how exactly the keying material is used to protect the group communication (REQ14).